Onneqq/Back-In-My-Day/README.md

 A score system will keep track based on how close the user was to the correct answer.
 Displaying the final score at the end - with the ability to share to friends.

- :sparkles: How to use our awesome project: :sparkles:
+ :sparkles: How to play project: :sparkles:
 1. Open browser
 2. Click Play
 3. Guess using the year ruler/submit